mharoruiz/iberian_exception/README.md

 cd ibex
 ```

 Make sure your working directory points to the cloned repository.
-You can check this with `pwd` or `cd`, depending on your command line.
+Depending on your command line, you can check this with `pwd` or `cd`.

 Next, run a Docker container from an image that includes all the necessary dependencies: